anthem-audio/anthem/docs/index.md

 ### Message Flow

-When the UI wants to do something, it will send a message to the engine.
+When the UI wants communicate with the engine, it will send a message to the engine over a TCP socket.
 A typical round-trip for a message looks like this:

-1. A function in the Dart API for the engine is called, such as `Engine.projectApi.addArrangement()`, which returns a `Future<int>`.
-The integer it returns represents a pointer to the corresponding Tracktion `Edit` object in the memory space of the engine process.
+1. A function in the Dart API for the engine is called, e.g. `Engine.projectApi.myCommand()`, which returns a `Future<SomeValue>`.

-2. The `addArrangement()` function constructs an `AddArrangement` message with JSON and sends it to the engine via the engine connector.
+2. The `myCommand()` function constructs an `MyCommandRequest` message with JSON and sends it to the engine via the engine connector.
 The engine connector uses a socket connection to send the JSON to the engine as a UTF8-encoded string.

-3. The engine process has an event loop.
-The main thread of the engine will block while waiting for new messages on the message queue, and will handle messages as they come in.
-When the engine receives the AddArrangement message, it creates a new `Edit`, gets its pointer, and sends the pointer back to the UI as an integer.
-This pointer is stored in the UI and is used when manipulating this `Edit`.
+3. The engine process has an event loop, provided by JUCE.
+There is a messaging thread in the engine that will block while waiting for new messages on the message queue, and will register tasks with the JUCE event scheduler to handle each message.
+When the engine receives the MyCommandRequest message, it handles the message, and sends back a `MyCommandResponse`.

 4. The UI listens for replies via the socket connection.
-When the socket receives a message, it decodes the reply, and uses the decoded object to complete the future.
+When the socket receives a message, it decodes the reply as a `MyCommandResponse` message, and uses the decoded object to complete the future.

+Note that the UI sends an ID with each request, and if the engine gives a response, the response will contain the same ID.
+This allows the UI to align requests and responses.

 ## Project structure